DSR Years of experience: 30

 Best tools that help you sell: TRACS Direct

-Where do you learn about new products: Sales meetings, food shows, buyers, brokers, working with customers, and eating out
+Where do you learn about new products: Trade mags and brokers

 TO DOWNLOAD this show to listen to it anytime, anywhere, RIGHT CLICK & SELECT "SAVE TARGET AS"